milad-niazi/AccStore/README.md

 # AccStore

+> **⚠️ Development Status**: This project is currently under active development and is not yet complete.
+Some features may be incomplete or subject to change.
+This README will be updated once the project reaches completion.

 A comprehensive account marketplace platform built with Laravel, designed for buying and selling digital accounts (Netflix, Spotify, Udemy, Duolingo, Canva, etc.).

 ## 📋 About